Grantland: Content and contributions

+Closure

 In May 2015, ESPN's President John Skipper told The New York Times that ESPN would not be renewing Simmons' contract, effectively ending Simmons' tenure at ESPN.
 Later in the month, Chris Connelly was announced as interim editor-in-chief.

-On October 30, 2015, ESPN officially announced the shut down of Grantland: “After careful consideration, we have decided to direct our time and energy going forward to projects that we believe will have a broader and more significant impact across our enterprise.”
+On October 30, 2015, ESPN officially announced the shut down of Grantland: "After careful consideration, we have decided to direct our time and energy going forward to projects that we believe will have a broader and more significant impact across our enterprise."
 The closing of Grantland was met with harsh criticism of ESPN, from both former writers of Grantland and admirers of the site.
-Former Editor-in-Chief Bill Simmons called the shutdown “simply appalling.”
+Former editor-in-chief Bill Simmons called the shutdown "simply appalling."
 ESPN president John Skipper said the decision to shut down the site was not a financial matter and instead was done because ESPN did not see the value in spending the time and energy necessary to continue the excellence of Grantland.

 Grantland's closure was seen by many as another blow against long-form journalism.
-Huffington Post writer Justin Block writes, “In an era ruled by bite-sized content and dumbed-down click-bait journalism, Grantland's defining characteristic came at odds with sustainable finances.”
+Huffington Post writer Justin Block writes, "In an era ruled by bite-sized content and dumbed-down click-bait journalism, Grantland's defining characteristic came at odds with sustainable finances."
 Grantland's articles were often long form and usually not instant but measured reactionary pieces, a trend not common in today's media landscape.
 Grantland was considered by some to be the highest-quality work under the umbrella of ESPN and received critical acclaim, but its financial success has been widely debated.
 Grantland received 6 million unique visitors in March 2015, a number that some people believed could not support a staff of 50 writers, editors and IT personnel.
 The shutdown was also coming at a time of relative financial uncertainty for ESPN.
 In September 2015, ESPN laid off 300 employees or approximately 5% of its workforce.
 It has also been widely reported that in 2015 ESPN lost 3.2 million subscribers due to consumers abandoning traditional cable packages.